SBIR/STTR Phase II Reviews - Revised January 2016

 Materials and Supplies: Provide an itemized listing of materials and supplies to include the item identification/description, vendor, quantity, price, and extended amount.
 Provide quotations or other appropriate documentation to support any single material and supply item with an extended amount in excess of $5,000.

 Consultant Services: For each consultant, provide an agreement which includes the following information: (1) the services to be provided; (2) the period of performance and the consultant's availability; (3) the qualifications of the consultant to perform the work; and (4) the rate of pay, not to exceed $600 per 8 hour day.
 Consultants should be chosen using a competitive selection process; otherwise, sole source justifications should be maintained.

-Subawards: For each subaward provide (1) a statement detailing the relationship between the awardee and the subawardee; (2) a statement describing the manner in which the subawardee budget was solicited; e.g., sole source or competitive; (3) the type of award contemplated; e.g., fixed price or cost reimbursement; and (4) an analysis to support that the subaward budgeted amount is reasonable.
-Subawards should be chosen using a competitive selection process; otherwise, sole source justifications should be maintained.
+Subawards: For each subaward provide (1) a statement detailing the relationship between the awardee and the subawardee; (2) a statement describing the manner in which the subawardee budget was solicited; e.g., sole source or competitive; (3) the type of award contemplated; e.g., fixed price or cost reimbursement; and (4) an analysis to support that the subaward budgeted cost category amounts are reasonable; including supporting documentation for all budgeted cost categories if and when requested.
+(5) Subawardee universities and non-profit organizations that have a federally negotiated rate agreement should provide it.
+Subawardee indirect cost recoveries are also limited to 150% S&W. (6) Subawards should be chosen using a competitive selection process; otherwise, sole source justifications should be maintained.

 Indirect Rate Proposal Adjustments: